Amazon Relational Database Services (RDS) is a managed database service that runs on database engines that you are probably already familiar with:

-The steps for connecting your RDS instance vary slightly depending on the type of database you are using (use the links above for detailed instructions for each database), and whether or not you are using an encrypted connection (like an
+The steps for connecting your RDS instance vary, depending on the type of database you are using and whether you are using an encrypted connection (like an

-On the credentials page (Manage Data > Integrations) for each database, you will see a box containing the IP addresses you will need to authorize to connect RDS to MBI:
+On the credentials page (Manage Data > Integrations) for each database, you see a box containing the IP addresses you must authorize to connect RRDS to Commerce Intelligence:

-MySQL credentials page, where we highlighted the IP address box:
+MySQL credentials page, where you highlighted the IP address box:

-For MBI to successfully connect with your RDS instance, you will need to add these IP addresses to the appropriate database security group via the AWS management console.
-These IP addresses can be added to an existing group or you can create a new one - the important thing is that the group is authorized to access the instance you want to connect to MBI.
+For Commerce Intelligence to successfully connect with your RDS instance, you must add these IP addresses to the appropriate database security group via the AWS management console.
+These IP addresses can be added to an existing group or you can create a one - the important thing is that the group is authorized to access the instance you want to connect to Commerce Intelligence.

-When adding the MBI IP addresses, make sure you add a
+When adding the Commerce Intelligence IP addresses, make sure you add a

 /32 to the end of the address to indicate to Amazon that it is an exact IP address.
-Do not worry; the AWS interface will make it clear that this is required.
+Do not worry; the AWS interface makes it clear that this is required.

 This step is only required if you are using an encrypted connection.
-For instructions on how to do this, refer to the setup article for the database you are using (ex: MySQL).
+For instructions on how to do this, refer to the setup topic for the database you are using (ex: MySQL).
 The

 SSH tunnel, which is the safest method of sending data over the internet.

-This is the part of the process where, depending on the database you are using, the steps will vary.
-The idea is the same, though: you will create a user for MBI which will be used to access your database.
-Instructions for creating a database MBI user can be found in the setup article for the database you are using.
+This is the part of the process where, depending on the database you are using, the steps vary.
+The idea is the same, though, you create a user for Commerce Intelligence which is used to access your database.
+Instructions for creating a database Commerce Intelligence user can be found in the setup topic for the database you are using.

-After you have granted MBI access to your instance and created a user for us, the last thing you need to do is enter the connection info into MBI.
+After you have granted Commerce Intelligence access to your instance and created a user for us, the last thing you need to do is enter the connection info into Commerce Intelligence.

 The credential pages for